When Is It Time to Throw Away Receipts?

 - Used airline tickets

 Knowing the best way to shred personal or business receipts and other sensitive information is just as important as knowing what to shred.
-While a personal or office shredder may seem like the perfect solution for these often tiny slips of paper, personal shredders are ineffective at best, as remains can often be pieced together by thieves, and your information used against you.
+While a personal or office shredder may seem like the perfect solution for these often tiny slips of paper, personal shredders are ineffective at best, as remains can often be pieced together by criminals, leaving your information to be used against you.
 The solution?
 Secure document destruction from TrueShred.

-For ongoing shredding services, TrueShred will place a number of locked consoles or bins throughout your facility, so you can safely deposit receipts or other documentation, which will remain secure until your scheduled appointment time.
+For ongoing shredding services, TrueShred will place several locked consoles or bins throughout your facility so you can safely deposit receipts or other documentation, which will remain secure until your scheduled appointment time.

-Regardless of the frequency of service, your documents and other materials such as credit cards, CD-ROMs, DVDs are destroyed safely and securely, following a strict chain of custody from start to finish:
+Regardless of the frequency of service, your documents and other materials, such as credit cards, CD-ROMs, and DVDs, are destroyed safely and securely, following a strict chain of custody from start to finish:

-- Documents are loaded in to the on-site, state of the art, shredding truck, shredded, and mixed in with other materials — you are welcome to view this process via a closed circuit monitor.
+- Documents are loaded into on-site, state-of-the-art, mobile shredding trucks, shredded, and mixed in with other materials — you are welcome to view this process via a closed-circuit monitor.

-- You will be issued a Certificate of Destruction, meeting all standards of compliance.
+- You will be issued a Certificate of Destruction, meeting all compliance standards.

-- Shredded materials are recycled, to make new paper products, reducing your impact on the environment.
+- Shredded particles are securely recycled, reducing your impact on the environment.

-When you need confidential document destruction in Maryland, Virginia, or Washington DC, contact TrueShred here or call 888-322-3218.
-You can also use our online form to request pricing.
+When you need confidential document destruction in Maryland, Virginia, or Washington, DC, contact TrueShred online.
 We look forward to serving your shredding needs — and keeping you in compliance!